 Improving contact center performance naturally becomes more manageable with fewer tasks to juggle.
-While it may seem daunting to achieve this, there’s a simpler solution than hiring more contact center agents and risking lower support quality: Automated quality assurance.
+While it may seem daunting to achieve this, there’s a simpler solution than hiring agents and risking lower support quality: Automated quality assurance for contact centers.

 But, first things first…

 What does (automated) quality assurance mean for contact center?

 Contact center quality assurance (QA) is the practice of reviewing and analyzing customer conversations to improve your team’s performance and overall support process.

 By rating performance and processes based on your QA scorecard, you can provide data-driven feedback to your contact center agents and find areas for improvement.
 It’s an ongoing process that helps you keep up with rising customer expectations.

 The good news is, your quality assurance process can now be automated.
 This way, you can understand your contact center employee performance and customers’ frustrations without having to dig into all the support conversations manually.

 Manual vs. automated quality assurance for contact centers